git112/EcoPulse_50/README.md

-# 🌱Eco Pluse
+# 🌱Eco Pulse

-Eco Pluse helps users track and reduce their carbon footprint in **Travel, Energy, Food, Waste, and Shopping** through gamification, challenges, and real-time CO₂ insights.
+Eco Pulse helps users track and reduce their carbon footprint in **Travel, Energy, Food, Waste, and Shopping** through gamification, challenges, and real-time CO₂ insights.
 It offers dashboards for both individual users and organizations to monitor and improve sustainability efforts.

 ## Features
 - **Take Action**: Daily eco-friendly tasks.